bqworks/accordion-slider-jquery/docs/modules.md

 </accordion>
 ```

 When using layers, the equivalent for the `class` attribute is the `style` attribute.
 As noted before, the `as-` and `data-` prefixes are not used anymore and the names of the attributes use a CamelCase notation.
-It's important to already be familiar with the 'Layers' before learning how to use layers in XML.
+It's important to already be familiar with the 'Layers' module before learning how to use layers in XML.
 The available styles and attributes are enumerated below, but check the presentation of the 'Layers' module for a description of these.

 ##### Styles #####